 The DOH office in Honolulu issues certificates only Monday, Wednesday and Friday between 7:45 AM and 2:30 PM.
 Walk-in service is available to applicants.
 However, appointments are encouraged by the DOH; these are scheduled here.

-Honolulu County marriage records and divorce certificates may be issued the same day or can be picked up at a later date.
+Honolulu County marriage records and divorce certificates may be issued on the same day or can be picked up at a later date.

-Acquire Death & Birth Records in Honolulu County Through the Hawaii Department of Health
+Obtain Death & Birth Records in Honolulu County Through the Hawaii Department of Health

 Birth and death certificate requests from the DOH can be done online, by mail and in person.